Uplifting youth voices in participatory budgeting

 Oregon's First Participatory Budgeting Process

-The first PB cycle starting in 2022 will aim to engage at least 2,000 youth across these phases: process implementation, project development, outreach, and voting to decide how to spend roughly $500,000 in ARPA funds in early 2023.
-If we are successful in securing additional ARPA funds a second PB cycle will run in 2023 to 2024.
-We are also seeking $180,000 in funding to further support youth-led design and implementation with extensive community outreach and engagement ensure robust and equitable participation.
+The first PB cycle starting in 2022 aims to engage at least 2,000 youth across these phases: process implementation, project development, outreach, and voting to decide how to spend roughly $500,000 in ARPA funds in early 2023.

 PB Oregon We work for more participatory and just public budgeting for all Oregonians by centering the expertise and leadership of underrepresented communities.